Protocol Futuring: Speculating Second-Order Dynamics of Protocols in Sociotechnical Infrastructural Futures: Introduction

-\begin{itemize} \item Protocols over products: treat rules/standards as the primary design object. \item Second‑order dynamics: probe drift, jams, feedbacks, and ossification—not only intended use. \item Situated lifeworlds: embed protocols in social, organizational, legal, and environmental contexts rather than abstract deployments \cite{wong2020infrastructural}. \item Multi‑stakeholder argumentation: surface protocols as negotiated settlements that encode values and distribute benefits/risks. \item Research‑through‑Design \& reflexivity: think‑by‑making protocol probes, iteratively reflect on methods and positionality. \end{itemize}
+\begin{itemize} \item Protocols over products: treat rules/standards as the primary design object. \item Second-order dynamics: probe drift, jams, and ossification beyond intended use. \item Situated lifeworlds: embed protocols in social, organizational, legal, and environmental contexts rather than abstract deployments. \item Multi-stakeholder argumentation: surface protocols as negotiated settlements that encode values and distribute benefits/risks. \item Research-through-Design and Reflexivity: think-by-making protocol probes, iteratively reflect on methods and positionality. \end{itemize}

-In operationalizing these principles, we provide a workflow that guides researchers through the process of Protocol Futuring. identifying a focal protocol or infrastructural question; constructing speculative scenarios or prototypes around that protocol; engaging stakeholders or participants to inhabit and stress-test those scenarios; and reflecting on the emergent dynamics and insights gained.
+In operationalizing these principles, we provide a workflow that guides researchers through the process of Protocol Futuring: identifying a focal tension or infrastructural problem; constructing speculative scenarios or prototypes around that protocol to ease the tension or solve the problem; engaging stakeholders or participants to inhabit and stress-test those scenarios; and reflecting on the emergent second-order dynamics and insights gained.
 We detail this process in Section \ref{sec:method}, offering practical steps and considerations for applying Protocol Futuring in design research projects.

-We then demonstrate the flexibility and value of Protocol Futuring through an in-depth case study, Knowledge Futurama, a participatory adversarial workshop that explored how long-term knowledge preservation protocols evolve under crisis, reinterpretation, and drift.
+We then demonstrate the flexibility and value of Protocol Futuring through an in-depth case study, \emph{Knowledge Futurama}, a participatory adversarial workshop that explored how long-term knowledge preservation protocols evolve under crisis, reinterpretation, and drift.
 This flagship case allows us to “show” the method in action by tracing how teams inherited, reworked, and contested protocol designs over successive speculative centuries.
-To illustrate the broader adaptability of the framework, we include a supplementary case—South Beast Asia—in the appendix.
+To illustrate the broader adaptability of the framework, we include a supplementary case—\emph{South Beast Asia}—in the appendix.
 This simulated-society exercise used adjustable protocol parameters to reveal macro-social effects and unintended system-level dynamics.
 Across these formats, the analytic emphasis remains consistent: protocols as world-building material, the negotiation of rules across actors, and the emergence of second-order consequences that shape sociotechnical futures.